 Kochhar has over 20 years of research experience in the areas of labor economics and price and wage measurement and analysis.
-Prior to joining the Pew Hispanic Center, he was Senior Economist at Joel Popkin and Company, where he served as a consultant to government agencies, private firms, international agencies, and labor unions.
+Prior to joining the Pew Research Center’s Hispanic Trends Project, he was Senior Economist at Joel Popkin and Company, where he served as a consultant to government agencies, private firms, international agencies, and labor unions.
 Kochhar is a past President of the Society of Government Economists.
 His doctoral thesis at Brown University focused on the theory of labor migration.

 The median income of American households decreased by as much in the two years after the official end of the Great Recession as it did during the recession itself.
 The latest estimates from the Census Bureau show that the median income for U.S. households in 2011 was $50,054.1 In 2009, the year the Great Recession […]

 Hispanics and Asians are gaining jobs at a faster rate in the economic recovery than are blacks and whites, immigrants are outpacing the native born, and men are faring better than women.

 Labor Force Growth Slows, Hispanic Share Grows

 Hispanics will account for three-quarters of the growth in the nation’s labor force from 2010 to 2020, according to new projections from the Bureau of Labor Statistics (BLS).
 One major reason is that the Hispanic population is growing rapidly due to births and immigration.
 At the same time, the aging of the non-Hispanic white population is expected to reduce their numbers in the labor force.

 Fighting Poverty in a Bad Economy, Americans Move in with Relatives